jordanbrock/jordanbrock.github.com/_posts/2008-02-07-8-things-you-didn-t-know-about-me.markdown

 - sourgrapes
 ---

-p.
  Having been "tagged" by <a href="http://www.milesburke.com.au/blog/2008/02/06/8-things-you-didn’t-know-about-me/">Miles Burke</a> and <a href="http://didcoe.id.au/archives/8-things-you-didnt-know-about-me-and-probably-couldnt-give-a-shit-about">Matt Didcoe</a>, the onus is upon me to compile a list of things that most people don't know about me.
 So, here it is: